What Is an Adjustable Rate Mortgage (ARM)?

 Who Should Consider an Adjustable Rate Mortgage?

-This loan works best for:
+This loan suits:

 How an Adjustable Rate Mortgage Works